strues/retinajs/README.md

 #### Img Tags

-retina.js assumes you are using Apple's prescribed high-resollution modifiers (@2x, @3x, etc) to denote high-res image variants on your server.
+retina.js assumes you are using Apple's prescribed high-resolution modifiers (@2x, @3x, etc) to denote high-res image variants on your server.
 It also assumes that if you have prepared a variant for a given high-res environment, that you have also prepared variants for each environment below it.
 For example, if you have prepared 3x variants, retina.js will assume that you have also prepared 2x variants.

 With this in mind, you'll specify your highest environment level with the `data-rjs` attribute and let retina.js take it from there.